sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/introduction.rst

-* *The main difference between Sage and Pari is that Sage is vastly larger than Pari with a much wider range of functionality, and has many more datatypes and much more structured objects.* Sage in fact includes Pari, and a typical Sage install takes nearly a gigabyte of disk space, whereas a typical Pari install is much more nimble, using only a few megabytes.
+* *The main difference between Sage and Pari is that Sage is vastly larger than Pari with a much wider range of functionality, and has many more data types and much more structured objects.* Sage in fact includes Pari, and a typical Sage install takes nearly a gigabyte of disk space, whereas a typical Pari install is much more nimble, using only a few megabytes.
 There are many number-theoretic algorithms that